-How did this financial product perform relative to the benchmark?
+How did this financial product perform compared to the benchmark?

 The sub-fund is managed actively and independently from the benchmark.
 Indeed, there is no benchmark representative of our investment philosophy, and therefore of our investment universe, nor is there a designated index to determine whether the sub-fund is aligned with the environmental or social characteristics it promotes.
-Thus, the information expected in this section is not applicable to this product.
+As a result, the information requested in this section is not applicable to the product.

-How does the benchmark differ from a broad market index?

-How did this financial product perform against sustainability indicators aimed at measuring the benchmark's alignment with the environmental or social characteristics promoted?
+- How does the benchmark differ from a broad market index?
+Not applicable - How did this financial product perform against sustainability indicators aimed at measuring the benchmark's alignment with the environmental or social characteristics promoted?